 When word of the Executive Order was received, the response was immediate.
 All of the warnings to make sure orderly removal of the Indians within the area was conducted before opening the tract were ignored.
 Agent Simpson’s Annual Report of 1866 gave the details on how the homesteaders rushed in.
 He said that they immediately rushed into the opened tract and went for the Indian farms, ejecting the Indian occupants under threat.
 He then said it was common for this new claimant to wait for somebody interested in the parcel to show up, whereupon the original claimant sold his discovery rights to the place and the man was free to file a claim there.

-We will talk about Agent Simpson and several others, in the next page about the 1875 reduction.
+We will talk about Agent Simpson and several others, in next month’s article about the 1875 reduction.